ErpNetDocs/tech/modules/logistics/inventory/inventory-control/index.md

 ![Issue](pictures/inv_con_issue_zeronew.png)

 ### Select a product from the Info tab

-In **Inventory Control**, you have the option to scan a product by either manually typing its code into the **scan** field or by selecting the code within the **Info** tab.
-When you choose the latter option, the product code will be automatically entered in the **Scan** field.
+You also have the option to scan a product's code only by tapping on its the code within the **Info** tab.
+When you that, the product code will be automatically entered in the **Scan** field.

 ![Inventory Control](pictures/Selected_product_25_01.png)

 Prior to scanning a product, you can input a number into the **Scan** field.
-Afterward, when you choose a product, it will be scanned the specified number of times.
+Once you tap on the product's code, you can scan all of its instances at once.

 ![Inventory Control](pictures/Multiple_scanning_26_01.png)